dmatveev/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

 @snippet cpp/tutorial_code/gapi/face_beautification/face_beautification_stream.cpp ld_pp_cnts

-The kernel takes in arrays of facial elements' points' arrays and of jaw contours from the previous step and gives out arrays of elements' finished contours and of face fully contours; in other words, outputs are, the first, an array of contours to be sharped and, the second, another one to be smoothed.
+The kernel takes in an array of facial elements' points' arrays and an array of jaw contours (both from the previous step) and gives out an array of elements' finished contours and an array of face fully contours; in other words, outputs are, the first, an array of contours to be sharped and, the second, another one to be smoothed.

 To understand the points numeration we should just see the following
 illustration: